 Instead of a review, I wrote a brief skit.
-Read it.
+Read my review of Almost Human.

 December 2013: Some of the worst dialogue you will ever experience in an otherwise competently made movie.
 If my snark above didn’t convey it, I have never seen a film that used characters’ names as much as this script.
 It’s as if the writer thought we would forget who everyone was, as if they were all being played by the same person.

 99. Are All Men Pedophiles? directed by Jan-Willem Breure (3/10)

 100. Olympus Has Fallen, directed by Antoine Fuqua (2/10)

 Why am I not surprised Fuqua made this?
 The movie should really be titled Die Hard at the White House, as that’s what it is, only with a less charismatic McClane wannabe who has more professional training, fewer vices and less of a way with words.
 (I.e. he isn’t really an interesting character in any way.)
 Obviously the White House itself couldn’t be used for this movie so Fuqua’s – or somebody’s – solution was to CGI a ton of it and it’s hard to know what’s worse, the terrible, drum-beating, flag-waiving, American-exceptionalism-drowned script or the terrible, cartoonish CGI.

 The only thing that keeps it from being an outright disaster of epic proportions is the ridiculous number of great, good and competent actors, nearly all of whom appear to be taking this whole thing very, very seriously.
 With the exception of one speech where Freeman looks like he wants to be kidnapped away from this horrible mess of a script – both the plot and the dialogue are terrible – everyone is behaving as if they are acting in something much, much better.
 And, as shocking as that is, it at least forces me to grant that this isn’t among the worst Hollywood blockbusters ever made.
 (But it’s close!)